Anime Expo: Anime Conji

 In 2010, Anime Conji began as an annual anime convention in San Diego.
 In 2013, it began to be run by SPJA.
 Anime Conji 2016 was cancelled due to event quality concerns.
 Anime Conji 2017 was also cancelled.
 The convention returned in 2018 under its original organizers, the San Diego Speculative Fiction Society (SanSFiS).
-In 2020, due to the COVID-19 pandemic, Anime Conji was suspended indefinitely.
+Anime Conji held no event in 2020 due to financial and location problems.

 Organizational structure

-The Society for the Promotion of Japanese Animation (SPJA), the parent organization which produces Anime Expo, is a federal and California state registered 501(c)(3) non-profit charitable organization.
+The Society for the Promotion of Japanese Animation (SPJA), the parent organization which produces Anime Expo, is a federal and California state registered 501(c)(3) non-profit charitable organization, based out of the Southern California suburb of Corona.
 Before January 1, 2020, they were registered as a 501(c)(6) non-profit trade benefit organization.

-The operation of the Anime Expo is divided into two groups: Entertainment & Operations.
-Entertainment has the following divisions: AV Tech, Entertainment Hall, Guest Relations, Interactive Events and Programming.
-Operations have the following divisions: Exhibit Hall & Registration and Facilities.
-As of 2013, the SPJA employed 11 employees and over 1,000 volunteers for Anime Expo.

-Anime Expo's parent company, the SPJA, has several additional paid positions whose roles are to conduct the organization's year-round operations.

-Such positions also include the: Administration Director, Chief Executive Officer, Finance Manager, HR Director, Marketing Director, and Technology Director.

-The SPJA also hires consultants for outsourced functions such as: Marketing consultation, Governance & Strategic training, Legal Representation, Vending, and other matters on an as-needed basis.